aozaki-kuro/aozaki-hugo-blog/README.md

 Source files of aozaki.cc.

-The personal blog of Aozaki Kuro.
+The personal blog of Aozaki.